Ahoy! Avast! Matelot? Pirating Was About More Than Just Wenching

 In 1645 the governor of Tortuga was sufficiently concerned about same sex relationships among French sailors that he requested the government send hundreds of prostitutes to keep the sailors occupied.
 It didn’t really work.
 The pirates enjoyed the prostitutes, but kept their mates as well.

 Again the idea of pirates as a single entity is deeply flawed.
-Each ship basically functioned at is its own governing body.
+Each ship basically functioned as I its own governing body.
 Although there may have been cultural norms that transcended individual ship’s laws, there was a lot of variety too.
 Each ship had its own articles that were the basic rules and laws of the ship.
 Most codes haven’t survived, but there are a few and some of those do address sexual conduct.

 The articles of Bartholomew Roberts include